Samra Zafar

-Samra Zafar is a human rights advocate, speaker and writer, whose story of being a teen bride and survivor of domestic abuse became a bestselling memoir, "A Good Wife: Escaping the Life I Never Chose".
+Samra Zafar is a Pakistani-Canadian human rights advocate, speaker and writer, whose story of being a teen bride and survivor of domestic abuse became a bestselling memoir, "A Good Wife: Escaping the Life I Never Chose".

 Family and early life

-Zafar was born in Pakistan and grew up in Abu Dhabi in the United Arab Emirates,(UAE).
+Zafar was born in Karachi, Pakistan and grew up in Abu Dhabi in the United Arab Emirates,(UAE).

 Her father, while supportive of Zafar wanting to get an education, was abusive to his wife.
 At the age of sixteen, Zafar was engaged to be married to a friend of the family's brother, who lived in Canada and who was eleven years her senior.
 She was not happy with the idea until she was assured by her future husband and his family that she would be able to continue her education and go to university in Canada.
 The arranged marriage was held when Zafar was seventeen.
 After the marriage, her husband began the paperwork to bring her to Canada, and a year later Zafar joined her husband in Ontario.

 A month after her arrival in Canada, she realized she was pregnant with her first daughter.
 When her in-laws moved in with the couple, Zafar realized that their promises of continuing her education had been a lie.
 Five years later, she gave birth to a second daughter.
 For many years she was not permitted to go out of the house alone, have her own friends, or have any independence.
 She was advised by her husband and his parents that her destiny was to be a mother and a wife.

 She stayed in the marriage for 12 years, enduring both physical and emotional abuse, while living with her husband and, intermittently, his parents.

 “… I was humiliated and assaulted and insulted everyday.
 I started believing that… it was all my fault and that I was not good enough.”